Hyomoto/TorchBox/docs/language/keywords.md

 #### `catch`

-Sets up an error handler, letting your script respond to specific exceptions by jumping to a label when an error is raised.
+Defines a handler for a specific exception, so your script can recover or branch to a label if an error occurs.

 ```tinder
 catch "CrucibleValueNotFound" at handle_missing
 ```

-* Used for graceful error recovery.

----

-### Control Flow
+## Control Flow with Labels and Blocks

 #### Basic Labels

-A **label** defines a jump target for control flow.
-Use `# label` to mark a point in your script that other statements (such as `jump`) can refer to.
+Labels mark jump targets.
+Use `#label` to anchor a spot in your script for use with `jump`.

 ```tinder
 #retry
 #end
 ```

-?> **Tip:** Labels are the core building blocks of Tinder’s flat, explicit control flow.

 ---

 #### Or Labels

-You can define a label with an `or` clause to specify where control should go if this label is reached "naturally" (by falling through), rather than by a jump.
+Labels can include `or` to specify where to jump if the label is reached by falling through, not via `jump`.

 ```tinder
 #end or retry
 ```

-* If you `jump end`, execution continues at `#end` as normal.
-* If execution *falls through* to `#end`, it jumps instead to `retry`.
+* If reached by fallthrough, execution jumps to `retry` instead.

-**Equivalent sugar:**
+* Syntactic sugar for:

 ```tinder
 jump retry